2018 Georgia state elections: General Assembly

-State Senate
+State senate

-All 56 seats in the Georgia State Senate are up for election in 2018.
+All 56 seats in the Georgia State Senate were up for election in 2018.

 State House

-All 180 seats in the Georgia House of Representatives are up for election in 2018.
+All 180 seats in the Georgia House of Representatives were up for election in 2018.

 United States House of Representatives

 All of Georgia's fourteen seats in the United States House of Representatives were up for election in 2018.
-Democrats flipped one seat that elected a Republican in the previous election, resulting in them holding 5 of the state's 14 seats.
+Democrats flipped one seat that elected a Republican in the previous election, resulting in them holding five of the state's 14 seats.

+Judicial elections

+Five seats on the Georgia Supreme Court and seven seats on the Georgia Court of Appeals were up for statewide elections.
+Of these, only one was contested - the seat of Court of Appeals judge John Ellington who ran for Supreme Court following the retirement of Carol Hunstein.

+Ken Hodges, the Democratic nominee for Attorney General of Georgia in 2010, defeated attorney Ken Shigley in a nonpartisan election.